256dpi/lungo/README.md

 The driver supports all standard CRUD, index management and namespace management methods that are also exposed by the official driver.
-However, to this date the driver does not yet support any of the MongoDB commands that can be issued using
+However, to this date the driver does not yet support any of the MongoDB commands that can be issued using the `Database.RunCommand` method.
+Most unexported commands are related to query planning, replication, sharding, user & role management features that we do not plan to support.
+But, we eventually will support some of the administrative and diagnostics commands e.g. `renameCollection` and `explain`.

+Please file an issue if you see the need for the support of some commands.

+## Single, Compound and Partial Indexes

+The `mongokit.Index` type supports single field and compound indexes that optionally enforce uniqueness or index a subset of documents using a partial filter expression.
+Support for TTL indexes will be added shortly.

+The more special multikey, geospatial, text and hashed indexes are not yet supported and may be added later, while the deprecated sparse indexes will not.
+The recently introduced collation feature as well as wildcard indexes are also not yet supported.

+## Sessions & Multi-Document Transactions

+Lungo supports multi document transactions using a basic copy on write mechanism.
+Every transaction will make a copy of the catalog and clone namespaces before applying changes.
+After the new catalog has been written to disk, the transaction is considered successful and the catalog replaced.
+Read only transactions are allowed to run in parallel as they only serve as a snapshots.
+But write transactions are run sequential.
+We assume write transactions to be fast and therefore try to prevent abortions due to conflicts.

+This approach is very basic and may change in the future.

+## Oplog & Change Streams

+Similar to MongoDB, every CRUD change is also logged to the `local.oplog` collection in the same format as in MongoDB.
+This allows client, database and collection change streams.

+## Memory & Single File Store

+The `lungo.Store` interface allows custom adapters that store the catalog to various mediums.
+The builtin `MemoryStore` keeps all data in memory and the `FileStore` writes all data atomically to a single BSON file.
+The interface may get more sophisticated in the future to allow more efficient storing methods.